julianprester/website/src/links/do-ai-companies-work.md

   - links
 ---

-The unsustainable economics of LLM companies: constant, exorbitant reinvestment just to stay afloat.
-Open-source is catching up & the hype may soon fade, leaving many well-funded ventures stranded.
-Is this another bubble waiting to burst?
+It looks like we're slowly past the peak of inflated expectations in the AI hype cycle.
+Open-source is catching up to the many well-funded ventures.